Port of Hamburg, Germany

 View of the Harbor of Hamburg.
 GGA Image ID # 1442b1b845

-During the winter, powerful ice breakers keep the channel open so that ships are able at all times to proceed up and down the river.
+During the winter, mighty ice breakers keep the channel open so that ships can always proceed up and down the river.

-Bulk cargoes are always discharged and loaded in the river, while mixed cargoes are commonly discharged on the quay to obtain quick dispatch.
-Steamers with general cargoes often discharge in the river also, but the operation is necessarily slower than when the vessels are alongside, owing to the necessity of assorting packages according to marks and numbers, and the shifting of lighters.
+Bulk cargoes are continuously discharged and loaded in the river.
+In contrast, mixed cargoes are commonly discharged on the quay to obtain quick dispatch.
+Steamers with general cargoes often discharge in the river.
+Still, the operation is necessarily slower than when the vessels are alongside, owing to the necessity of assorting packages according to marks and numbers and shifting lighters.

-When ships load from the quay side, the cargo is taken from the quay shed by the quay cranes and put into the ship ; or vice versa ; whereas, if the operation is performed in midstream, this work is performed by the ship's winches.
+When ships load from the quay side, the cargo is taken from the quay shed by the quay cranes and put into the ship, or vice versa.
+If the operation is performed in midstream, the ship's winches perform this work.

 Busy Scene in Hamburg's Harbor.